quantify-os/quantify-core/docs/usage.rst

 .. note:: Note that all :py:class:`~quantify.measurement.Gettable` and :py:class:`~quantify.measurement.Settable` entities must have the same Control Mode.

-Optionally the :py:func:`~quantify.measurement.Gettable.prepare` and :py:func:`~quantify.measurement.Gettable.finish` can be added and are run before and after each MeasurementControl loop.
+Optionally the :meth:`!prepare` and :meth:`!finish` can be added and are run before and after each MeasurementControl loop.
 These methods can be used to setup and teardown work.
 For example, arming a piece of hardware with data and then closing a connection upon completion.

 Data storage & Analysis